This article is available in Spanish.

-Philippine literature books in Spanish is disappointingly scarce.
+Philippine literature books in Spanish language is disappointingly scarce.
+You won’t find any of them in local bookstores, and no publisher in their right mind produces them.
 Not only is the language itself a hindrance to understand its canon — if there is any — but also the lack of available materials for public consumption.
 If you’re a history buff or just curious of the other side of Philippine history, there’s a wealth of Spanish texts waiting for you at the shelves of Filipinas Heritage Library.

 Can’t make it there due to COVID-19 pandemic restrictions?
 Fret not because you can read them from the comfort of your homes; they are digitized as well.